preet/respk/README.md

 }
 ```

-* The file property contains a string value for the output source file
 * The prepend property is optional, it contains a string value for prepending the output file with code.
 * The append property is optional, it contains a string value for appending the output file with code.
 The example shows how to wrap the resources in a namespace.
 * The resources array must contain objects that have a 'name' and a 'path' property.
 The 'name' specifies the name of the data container for the resource in the source file.
 The 'path' is the file path for the resouce.